 Obtain OSHA Certifications

 Although certification is not required for most OSHA positions, it will certainly help your application stand out.
-You may select from a wide variety of courses here.
 However, you must complete a series of classes and pass a given test at the end of your certification course to get an OSHA certification.

 Finding an OSHA Inspector Job